Maths in Museums

 But…

-I just work hard to show people what I see.
+I just work hard to show people what I see in it.

-It’s also down to something that I’ve come across time and time again when bringing up the M-Word with museum professionals: “but there’s no maths in our story“.
+It’s also down to something that I’ve come across time and time again when bringing up the M-word with museum professionals:

 Every single museum or heritage site’s story has mathematics in it.